Stock Report: Lifeless Packers Fall at Home to Carolina

 When the offseason began, Brian Gutekunst said his team needed to up their sense of urgency and start competing for championships.

-That urgency was missing against a Carolina team that finished with just 102 yards passing on the day.
+That urgency was missing against a Carolina team that finished with just 102 passing yards.

 Again, LaFleur is a good coach, but sometimes good can be the enemy of great.